bh107/benchpress/README.md

 A Benchmark a day keeps the Professor at bay
 ============================================

-Go [here](https://cphvb.org/benchmarks/) for graphs and documentation on cphVB benchmark results.
+Go [here](http://bohrium.bitbucket.org/benchmarks/) for graphs and documentation on Bohrium benchmark results.